 Audiovisual material cannot be borrowed by external users.

 Feature films are assigned a classification number according to genre or region as set out in the table below.
 The classification number will be followed by the first three letters of the film title, for example Carrie based on the Stephen King novel would be given a classification of 791.43714 CAR.
 The best way to find out where a specific film is located is to use Library search, the library catalogue.

 |791.437||English Language Films||791.43743-99||Films not in the English Language|

 |791.43735||Gay Cinema||791.43759||South-East Asia|

 Additionally, the library has a large collection of documentary films outside of these numbers, which reflect their subject.
 For example, Fahrenheit 9/11, directed by Michael Moore is classified at 973.931 FAH, the same classmark as 9/11 and the War on Terror.
 Again the classification number is followed by the first three letters of the title.

 If you know a classmark that you regularly use for books, you can browse the DVD shelves to see if we have any documentaries or off-air television recordings.
 Alternatively, use the library catalogue and search by Videos/DVDs for a specific subject.

-Feature films and recorded performances of plays are classified with the same classmark as the plays, not with the film classification above.
+Film versions of plays and recorded performances are classified with the same classmark as the plays, and do NOT follow the film classification above.
 For example:

 A Streetcar Named Desire, directed by Elia Kazan is classified at 812.5 Wi